kubesphere/website/README.md

 # KubeSphere Website

+We are working on two branches in this repository: master and release-3.0.

+The master branch contains KubeSphere Doc 3.1 which will be released together with KubeSphere 3.1.
+The frontend website currently displays content based on the branch release-3.0.
+If the pull request you submit applies to both branches, use the command `cherry-pick` to submit the same pull request.

-This project uses [Hugo](https://gohugo.io/) to build the new website for KubeSphere.
+This project uses [Hugo](https://gohugo.io/) to build the KubeSphere website.

 ## Contribute